-Recognizing and Responding to Signs of Distress in Students
+Recognizing and Responding to Signs of Distress in Peers

 Listening, supporting, and encouraging your friends can really make a difference in their life.
 Sometimes you might hesitate to bring up a concern because you are afraid you will upset your friend, hurt your friendship, or not be helpful, but most of the time your friend will be grateful to know that someone cared enough to reach out and take a risk.